-MasterCAM is very expensive and extremely troubled software.
-None of the software mentioned in this thread is completely free because there are not many options and even fewer are of quality.
+MasterCAM is very expensive and rather buggy.
+None of the software mentioned in this thread so far is completely free.
+There aren't very many free options.

 I will not make a recommendation based on the performance of the software as I have not examined the items on the following list.
 But these softwares are free or open source.

 GNU Computer Aided Manufacturing (sources are on GitHub)